United States Marine Corps School of Infantry: Infantry Training Battalion

 The Infantry Training Battalion's mission is to train and qualify Marines in entry level infantry military occupational specialties to provide the Operating Forces and Marine Forces Reserve with Marines capable of conducting expeditionary combat operations.

 Infantry Training Battalion was a 59-day training course that develops new Marines into infantrymen "who can fight, survive, and win in a combat situation".
 The first two weeks are a common skills package that all infantry MOSs share, where Marines receive instruction in combat marksmanship, use of grenades, identifying and countering improvised explosive devices, convoy operations, Military Operations in Urban Terrain (MOUT), tactical formations, land navigation, and patrolling.
 Afterward, Marines receive instruction specific to their infantry MOS, regarding machine guns, mortars, reconnaissance, or anti-tank warfare.
 The training cycle includes physical conditioning via physical training, conditioning marches, and sustainment training in the Marine Corps Martial Arts Program (MCMAP).
 Leadership traits and the application of the core values in every aspect of the Marine's life are also emphasized.

+Starting in January 2021, the Infantry Training Battalion underwent a restructure of its 59-day training cycle, informally called the Basic Infantry Marine (BIM) Course, to the current 14 week Infantry Marine Course (IMC).
+This was done in accordance with Force Design 2030, that seeks to have basic entry level Marines trained to a higher level than their BIM cycle counterparts by requiring a ground level course structure for all Marines training for the MOS 0311 and then having a more advance course for Marines training in the MOS 0331, 0341, and 0352.
+Infantry Marines are not only expected to know the previous skills from the BIM cycle but are now also expected to be entry level trained in the roles of other infantry MOS's and other fieldcraft and demolitions skills.
+Upon completion of the Infantry Marine Course, Marines earn the MOS 0311 before being sent off to the Fleet Marine Force as an MOS 0311 or continue on to an addition school to be trained in a different MOS in the 0300 Occupational Field.
+Marines that are designated as MOS 0331, 0341, or 0352 are sent to the Infantry Weapons Course (IWC) to begin training as either a machine gunner, mortarman, or anti-tank guided missleman for an additional 4 weeks of training in those MOS roles.